pzaino/thecrowler/doc/email-crawling-design.md

   quarantine time, and timestamps.
 It stores no RFC 822 body or attachment bytes.

-This is a design decision, not a migration in this change.
-When implementation begins, schema additions must follow the existing `pkg/database` convention: update fresh-install setup schemas and add versioned, idempotent migration files for every supported database rather than editing an old migration.
+The initial checkpoint implementation and reconciliation-ledger schema live in `pkg/mail` and `pkg/database`.
+Schema additions follow the existing database
+convention: fresh-install setup schemas and versioned, idempotent migrations are maintained for every supported database rather than editing an old migration.

 #### Keys and constraints